substation-beta/ssb_book/src/4_specification.md

 ## Escape characters
 Characters |, [ and ] are identificators for source blocks, so they canâ€™t be used in source cells directly.
 Add \ before these characters (and \ itself) to escape and use them as content f.e. for texts or notes.

+## Auto-Wrapping
+Auto-Wrapping describes the process in which text is broken down into multiple lines of text to not go outside the edge of the screen.

+Text will only be auto-wrapped if no `position` tag is present in the current line.

+//TODO: You agree with that?
+The Auto-Wrapper will try to create wrapped lines where the last line has the most text, the second-last the second most text etc. culminating in a pleasing pyramid structure.

+Wrapping is mostly influenced by the tags `margin`, `alignment` and `wrap-style`.
+It is also influenced by all tags which increase the size of the line or the characters.
+The following describes how each of these tags effects auto-wrapping.
+Note however that these tags do not _only_ effect auto-wrapping.

+### margin
+`margin` adds a border to the auto-wrapping, effectively making the screen smaller and leading to text being pushed away from the edges.

+### alignment
+// TODO: what does alignment in % do with auto-wrapping?
+`alignment` puts the text at certain default positions on the screen, for example `alignment=7` would put the text on the top left corner of the screen and makes the text left-aligned while `alignment=2` would put the text on the bottom of the screen in the middle and would effectively center-align the text.

+### wrap-style
+What each wrap-style does is defined in the `wrap-style` section in the style-tags section.

 ## Style-Tags
 ### Font